Select Page

 New York City Department of Finance

-The Department of Finance is responsible for property tax assessments and collections in New York City.
-They also offer tax abatements and exemptions to homeowners and landlords who provide affordable housing.
+The Department of Finance handles property tax assessments and collections and offers tax abatements and exemptions to homeowners and landlords who provide affordable housing.
 Mayor’s Management Report

 √ Reports